andreaskoher/effective_distance/README.md

 # Effective Distances on Complex Networks

 The effective distance is an alternative distance metric, which takes into account the local topology of the network and the fluxes along the edges.
 It has been introduced to predict the time that an infection needs in order to spread from a given source node to a specific target.
-The different approaches are based on the intuition, that large fluxes and few neighbors decrease the transmission time to an adjacent node.
+The different approaches are based on the intuition, that large fluxes and few neighbours decrease the transmission time to an adjacent node.

 We provide a set of methods, which allow to compare different approaches: